 Selecting the perfect countertop material for your St. Louis Metro area remodel can truly be a fun experience.
 Many homeowners fall in love with a material based on looks alone, but durability, ease of maintenance, and affordability are all important factors to be taken into consideration.
-Take the time to learn about each surface’s pros and cons before deciding, and you’ll be rewarded with years of service from your countertops!
+Take the time to learn about different types of countertops before deciding, and you’ll be rewarded with years of service!

 Different Types of Countertops

 Countertops are one of the most important selections you make during a kitchen remodel.
 Along with your cabinets, they can be a beautiful focal point of the room.
 Ask these 3 questions when deciding which material might be best for you: